Ph.D. Program Student Bios

 Stuart Anderson-Davis

-Stuart’s research focus is on the United States and Great Britain in the 19th century.
-He is particularly interested in the development of the newspaper industry, and its role in shaping and reflecting the momentous events of the period.
+Stuart’s work is focused on the history of deception and disinformation.
+His dissertation examines the ways in which deceptive communications shaped events - and influenced public opinion - in Britain and the United States during the 18th and 19th century.
 Prior to joining the Ph.D. program, Stuart worked for 10 years in politics and public relations.
 Stuart holds a B.A. in History and Ancient History from the University of Nottingham and an M.Phil. in Modern European History from Cambridge University.
 He lives in New York City with his wife and two daughters.

 Amel Brahmi